Octopus (Gentle Giant album): Critical reception and legacy

 In 2013, progressive death metal band Witherscape covered the track "A Cry for Everyone", and issued it for release on their The Inheritance album.

 The 2015 reissue of the album, mixed by Steven Wilson, entered the BBC Rock Chart at No. 34.

+In 2023, John Cunningham of WhatCulture wrote: "While some may argue Acquiring the Taste is the group's magnum opus, Gentle Giant was the trailblazer.
+An unwieldy but incredibly catchy and creative instalment in the genre's mid '70s boom period."